7 morning rituals to get the day off to a great start

 Taking time in the morning to recalibrate and purify means you can start each day afresh, as though it were your first.
 You will begin to see that certain things that once bothered you, are no longer worth risking your health over.

-PACE – Set aside 20 – 40 minutes each morning when you can set the tone for how you want your day ahead to continue.
-So often we press ‘snooze’ and then rush to get out of the door, already setting up that manic pace that leaves us feeling on the back foot.
+PACE – Set aside 20-40 minutes each morning when you can set the tone for how you want your day ahead to continue.
+So often we press ‘snooze’ and then rush to get out of the door, setting up a manic pace that leaves us feeling on the back foot all day.
 In Ayurveda, the suggestion is that we wake up at least 20 minutes before sunrise.
 This time of day can be very peaceful with the added bonus of allowing you to see nature’s colours emerge.

 HYDRATE – Soon after waking, mindfully drink a large mug of warm water with freshly squeezed lemon.
 Although lemon is an acidic fruit, it magically has an alkalising effect once inside our stomachs.
 This will also help kick-start your digestive system in a much healthier way than coffee.

-GRATITUDE – Whilst quietly sipping your warm lemon water, contemplate all the things in your life that you are grateful for.
+GRATITUDE – While quietly sipping your warm lemon water, contemplate all the things in your life that you are grateful for.
 This can help to filter out any unhealthy cravings and compulsions.

 BODY – Practice some yoga postures to help ease out any tension or stiffness in the joints and muscles, and get your circulation going.
 The Western World sometimes forgets that yoga is about much more than doing a posture correctly.
 Our bodies are immensely intelligent and we were born to know what is right and healthy for us.
 If you can give yourself ten minutes each morning to stretch and breathe, you will be amazed at how you start to move more intuitively; giving your body and mind the medicine it needs.
 Listen to your body’s whispers before they become shouts.